 Special Needs Kids and Discipline

-Luckily those days are in the past.
-We managed to turn a corner at the beginning of the year.
+Luckily those days are gone.
+We turned a corner at the beginning of the year.
 If you’ve been reading my blog, you will know that we’ve had a tough time with school.
 But I must give credit where credit is due.
-Their Grade R teacher was the one who put everything in perspective.
-She was also the one who managed to implement the idea of boundaries, which we have managed to follow on with.
-It wasn’t a pretty process and is still an ongoing.
+Their teacher put everything in perspective.
+She also managed to implement the idea of boundaries, which we have managed to follow on with.
+It wasn’t a pretty process and is ongoing.
 But at least we are on top of it.
 And it’s made life much more harmonious and enjoyable.

 Special Needs Twins and Discipline